Henry de Montherlant: Biography

-Montherlant first achieved critical success with the 1934 novel Les Célibataires, and sold millions of copies of his tetralogy Les Jeunes Filles, written from 1936 through 1939.
+Montherlant first achieved critical success with the 1934 novel Les Célibataires.
+He sold millions of copies of his tetralogy Les Jeunes Filles, written from 1936 through 1939.
 In these years Montherlant, a well-to-do heir, traveled extensively, mainly to Spain (where he met and worked with bullfighter Juan Belmonte), Italy, and Algeria.
-During the Second World War after the fall of France in 1940 he remained in Paris and continued to write plays, poems, essays, and worked as a war correspondent.

-Since he had been awarded the Grand Prix by the Académie Française in 1934, he was considered among France's leading writers.
+During the Second World War after the fall of France in 1940, he remained in Paris.
+There he continued to write plays, poems, and essays, and worked as a war correspondent.
+Since he had been awarded the Grand Prix de Littérature de l'Académie française in 1934, he was considered among France's leading writers.
 He wrote in admiring tones of the victorious Germans, seeing in them members of a manly, stronger race.

-After the war, he escaped the punishment meted out on other pro-German writers in France.
-The Committee for the Purification of Writers prohibited him from publishing anything for only one year.
-Montherlant's collaborationism was soon forgotten, and in 1960, he was awarded lifetime membership in the Académie Française.
+After the war, he escaped the severe punishments meted out in France to other pro-German writers.
+The Committee for the Purification of Writers prohibited him from publishing anything, but limited the ban to one year.
+Montherlant's collaborationism was soon forgotten.
+In 1960, he became a member of the Académie Française.

-In 1968, according to Roger Peyrefitte, 72-year-old Montherlant was attacked and beaten up by a group of youths outside a movie theatre in Paris because he had groped one of them.
+In 1968, according to Roger Peyrefitte, the 72-year-old Montherlant was attacked and beaten up by a group of youths outside a movie theatre in Paris because he had groped one of them.
 Montherlant was blinded in one eye as a result.
-The British writer Peter Quennell, who edited a collection of translations of his works, recalled that Montherlant attributed the eye injury to "a fall" instead; and mentions in confirmation that Montherlant suffered from vertigo.
+The British writer Peter Quennell, who edited a collection of translations of his works, recalled that Montherlant attributed the eye injury to "a fall" instead; he noted that Montherlant suffered from vertigo.

-After almost going blind in his later years and becoming the target of scorners like Peyrefitte, Montherlant shot himself in the head in 1972 after swallowing a cyanide capsule.
-His ashes were scattered by Jean-Claude Barat and Gabriel Matzneff in Rome, at the Forum, among the Temple of Portunus, and into the Tiber.
+Montherlant suffered increasing loss of sight and became the target of critics such as Peyrefitte.
+In 1972 he committed suicide, shooting himself in the head after swallowing a cyanide capsule.

+As he had requested, his ashes were scattered by Jean-Claude Barat and Gabriel Matzneff in Rome, at the Forum, among the Temple of Portunus, and into the Tiber.

 His biography was written by Pierre Sipriot and published in two volumes (1982 and 1990).